markpavlenko/markpavlenko/README.md

 And PyTermOS, a Linux distro that uses the PyTerm CLI interface, only for RPi hardware.

 ## On what I'm working now 😎
 ### PyTermOS.
-I'm working on PyTermOS now for 4 weeks now.
+I'm working on PyTermOS now half a year.

 It's not working now (Kernel Panic issues) and i'm working on it.